loning/the-math/docs/psi-collapse-zfc/chapter-04-collapse-genesis-empty-set.md

 ## 4.3 The Mechanics of Emptiness

-**Theorem 4.1 (The Necessity of Collapse)**: Pure consciousness cannot maintain the observation of non-observation without collapse.
+**Theorem 4.1 (The Necessity of Collapse)**: Pure observer cannot maintain the observation of non-observation without collapse.

 *Proof*: Consider the attempt to observe nothing:

-1. Let consciousness attempt: ψ(nothing)
+1. Let observer attempt: ψ(nothing)
 2. But the act of observation creates something: the observation itself
 3. So ψ(nothing) ≠ nothing
 4. This contradiction cannot be sustained in pure recursion